SAP-samples/cloud-btp-cli-api-codejam/.sap/discussions.md

 [Questions](../exercises/08-guids-and-resource-creation/README.md#questions):

-_The btp CLI command you used to Create a new subaccount in the directory had quite an involved-looking construction for the value of the --subdomain parameter: "$(btp --format json get accounts/global-account | jq -r .subdomain)-codejam-subaccount".
+_The btp CLI command you used to Create a new subaccount in the directory had quite an involved-looking construction for the value of the --subdomain parameter: "$(btp --format json get accounts/global-account | jq -r .subdomain)-i8day-subaccount".
 Can you pick this apart and understand how it works?_

 When creating a subaccount, you need to specify a subdomain value.
-This is not a critical value but is mandatory, so we make one up, based on something related to the user's global account (the global account's subdomain), with `-codejam-subaccount` suffixed to that.
+This is not a critical value but is mandatory, so we make one up, based on something related to the user's global account (the global account's subdomain), with `-i8day-subaccount` suffixed to that.
 So this construction is a string, which contains a [command substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html) (the `$(...)` part) and some literal text (the suffix).

 Inside the command substitution there's a call to `btp --format json get accounts/global-account` which should return a JSON formatted set of details relating to the logged-in user's global account.
 That will look something like this: